Performance Data Collection Instruments and Processes

-EDA non-construction awards with periods of performance beginning prior to June 1, 2020 are not subject to EDA’s updated GPRA reporting requirements.
-For this reason, recipients of non-construction awards with periods of performance beginning prior to June 1, 2020 no longer need to submit GPRA reports for such awards.
-Note, however, that EDA construction awards and some legacy revolving loan fund (RLF) awards are not yet subject to EDA’s updated GPRA reporting requirements and must continue to submit GPRA data collection Form ED-915.
+Note: EDA non-construction awards with periods of performance beginning prior to June 1, 2020 are not subject to EDA’s updated GPRA reporting requirements.
+For this reason, recipients of non-construction awards with periods of performance beginning prior to June 1, 2020, no longer need to submit GPRA reports for such awards.
+Note, however, that EDA construction awards and some legacy revolving loan fund (RLF) awards are not subject to EDA’s updated GPRA reporting requirements and must continue to submit GPRA data collection Form ED-915.

 Information You Should Have Available

 In addition to reviewing the PDF versions of the ED-916 and either the ED-917 or the ED-918 as provided above, you should also make every effort to gather the following information prior to completing the web-based questionnaires, regardless of which EDA grant program you have an award under: